eeditiones/tei-publisher-static/README.md

 ## Templates

 Because the result should be a static website, the HTML templates used are necessarily different than the ones within TEI Publisher, though it should be easy enough to copy/paste and then modify the relevant bits.
 The static templates use the [Jinja](https://jinja.palletsprojects.com/en/3.0.x/templates/) templating framework.

+The existing templates in `templates` have been directly copied from TEI Publisher and then modified to match the different templating framework.
+When copying HTML, it is important to pay attention to the following caveats:

+* while the HTML templates in TEI Publisher must be valid XHTML, the static templates are HTML5.
+You should thus not use closed empty elements.
+For example, `<pb-param name="..." value="..."/>` should be changed to `<pb-param name="..." value="..."></pb-param>`.
+Also, auto-closing HTML elements like `<link>` should not be closed with `</link>`
+* add an additional attribute `static` to any `pb-view` and `pb-load` web component, instructing the components to rewrite URLs in order to retrieve content from a static server

 ## Configuration